Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 5. Never leave valuables unattended!
 Take your purse, book bag and belongings into the bathroom with you, rather than asking a cafe neighbor to watch them.

 10. Get travel insurance!
-If there’s one certainty about travel, it’s that something will not go according to plan.
-Scroll down to get a free quote from World Nomads ⤵
+If there’s one certainty about travel, it’s that something will not go according to plan, so get a FREE quote from SafetyWing here.

 Just as you insure your car, home and body, you can also insure your luggage, belongings and health while traveling.

-If Mexico and Merida travel safety are on your mind, get your free quote below from World Nomads, one of the biggest names in travel insurance.
+If Mexico and Merida travel safety are on your mind, get your free quote from SafetyWing, one of the biggest names in travel insurance, and the company I use myself.

 So What’s the Verdict: Is Merida, Mexico Safe?